 Mercure Amiens Cathédrale, located oposite the Amien’s cathedral, is just the right place to stay.
 The hotel provides a comfortable stay to its ge in a modern, spacious setting.
 Amiens can be reached by high speed train from Paris in just over an hour.

 I hope that with this guide I gave you enough inspiration to escape Paris for a weekend to one of its wonderful neighboring regions!
-Whether you choose a weekend trip to Belgium, The Netherlands, Monaco, Germany or stay in France, I’m sure you’ll have a great time!
+Whether you choose a weekend trip to Belgium, The Netherlands, Monaco, Germany or France, I’m sure you’ll have a great time!

 If you have other suggestions for a weekend trip from Paris, feel free to drop a comment below ;).